 - Start with the right flap, open it out to the right, pressing the top of it down to form a slanted triangle.
 Repeat on the left side.

 - Rotate the paper to the left a little.
 Fold the top section backward and behind.

 - Take the flap, which is at the bottom right, and flip it up and behind.
 This is a rotation movement, not a reverse fold.
 Repeat on the flap on the back.

 - Fold the ears over to the left as indicated, the ears don't have to all be the same, as it's an animal, it looks nicer with some asymmetrical folds.

-- Hold onto the ears at the 'head'.
-Open out the left sections, the nose should go downwards, while the left flaps are pushed over the top of the ears on both the front and back of the rabbit.
+- Hold onto the ears at the head.
+Open out the left sections.
+The nose should go downward, while the left flaps are pushed over the top of the ears on both the front and back of the rabbit.